The Easiest Way to Style Open Shelves Without Overthinking It

 7. Step Back and Edit

-Once your shelves are styled, take a step back (or snap a photo) and look at the full picture.
+Once your shelves are styled, take a step back (or take a photo) and look at the full picture.
 Adjust anything that feels too heavy or too symmetrical.

 Last Thoughts

 Open shelf styling doesn’t have to be complicated.
-With a neutral palette, a go-to formula, and a little breathing room, you can style shelves that feel pulled together—without second-guessing every object.
+With a little direction, a tight color palette, and a few favorite styling formulas, you can style shelves that feel pulled together, without second guessing yourself every step of the way.

 Love these tips?
 Save this post and browse our mood boards or styling guides for even more simple, elevated home ideas.